ThisMonkeFr/monkey-client/README.md

 # Monkey Client

-A personal, non-commercial Minecraft: Java Edition launcher with a jungle theme.
+A personal, Minecraft: Java Edition launcher.
 Built with Electron.

 ## What it does